CudaText-addons/cuda_color_text/readme/readme.txt

 Helper file
 -----------

-Plugin saves applied attribs to the helper file (*.cuda-colortext) and restores attribs later on file opening.
-On applying attrib, plugin marks file as "modified", it is Ok, it's needed to save the helper file.
+Plugin saves applied attribs to the helper file: <original_filename>.cuda-colortext (near the original file) and restores attribs later on file opening.
+On applying attrib, plugin marks file as "modified", it is Ok, it's needed to allow saving of the helper file.
-You can delete that helper file, to forget about all added attribs.
+You can delete the helper file, to forget about all added attribs.

 Authors